 Additionally, our networks have been, and likely will continue to be, subject to DDoS attacks.
 Recent attacks have demonstrated that DDoS attacks continue to grow in size and sophistication and have an ability to widely disrupt internet services.
 Particularly since 2016, the size of DDoS attacks has grown rapidly, and we have successfully mitigated DDoS attacks during this time frame that are significantly larger than those we have historically experienced.
 While we have adopted mitigation techniques, procedures and strategies to defend against such attacks, there can be no assurance that we will be able to defend against every attack, especially as the attacks increase in size and sophistication.
 Any attack, even if only partially successful, could disrupt our networks, increase response time, negatively impact our ability to meet our contracted service level obligations, and generally hamper our ability to provide reliable service to our Registry Services customers and the broader internet community.
 We have historically incurred, and will continue to incur, significant costs to enable our infrastructure to process levels of attack traffic that are significant multiples of our normal transaction volume.
 Further, we are in the process of transitioning our Security Services customer contracts to Neustar.
-During this migration period, we will continue to operate DDoS protection services share some of the infrastructure used in our Registry Services business.
-Therefore the operation of such services might expose our critical Registry Services infrastructure to temporary degradations or outages caused by DDoS attacks directed specifically against us and our networks.
+During this migration period, we will continue to operate DDoS protection services for customers that have yet to transition.
+These DDoS protection services share some of the infrastructure used in our Registry Services business.
+Therefore the operation of such services might expose our critical Registry Services infrastructure to temporary degradations or outages caused by DDoS attacks against those customers, in addition to any attacks directed specifically against us and our networks.